GoogleCloudPlatform/database-assessment/docs/user_guide/sqlserver/collection_scripts.md

 ## Execution

 #### Perfmon Requirements (Optional)

+- NOTE: Executing Perfmon is OPTIONAL.
+If not executed the tool will evaluate complexity of migration, but not rightsizing requirements.

 - If you have your own perfmon counters capturing the following statistics or run on a SQL Server Product such as Amazon RDS or Google CloudSQL for SQL Server, skip to step b, otherwise proceed to step a.
   \*\* The Perfmon data collection process is optional and can be safely skipped.
 However, there will be no right sizing information in the assessment report.